cj-andrew/lexicon/readme.md

 ## Understanding Lexicon

-Just like the Saga parent theme was created as a theme specifically for writers.
+Just like the Saga parent theme Lexicon was created for writers.

 ## Download Lexicon